-Here are characters from my Baja Clavius science fiction time travel eBook series.
+Here are original characters that I created for my Baja Clavius science fiction time travel eBook series.
 The purpose of my grouping these characters together in one scene like this was to show the diversity I present in my Baja Clavius characters.
 Visit the Baja Clavius website to see these and more characters along with hundreds of uncensored, sexually-explicit images depicting their adventures.

 Expanded Character Profiles

 Carlo Zee, bodybuilder in denial about being gay.
 Navajo Indian Vincent Wauneka, male sex worker in Nevada casinos.
 Ted Avila, time travel agent from the year 2192.
 Matthew Lejeune, a psychic who uses his mental powers to take sexual advantage of other men.

 Their behaviors during the 1990s create quite a mess in the timelines on Earth that must be repaired to spare many people in the future from untimely deaths.

 A Navajo Indian who was born in the Navajo Nation, Vincent Wauneka meets Ted Avila in Arizona.
 They become involved in an intense man-on-man sexual relationship.
 Vincent is a sex worker catering exclusively to male clients visiting Nevada casinos.

 Madeira Desouza says, If you are an adult and you enjoy reading science fiction about masculine men in situations of danger and peril that feature very explicit man-on-man sexual scenes, I know that you will read enjoy my time science fiction time travel adventures in Baja Clavius.

 Let me give you a very special insider’s tour of my science fiction time travel adventure series, Baja Clavius.
 I hope that this will help you as a reader to have a much richer experience. –Madeira Desouza